two2er/two2er.github.io/_posts/2019-09-09-word-vectors.md

 [code here](<https://github.com/two2er/ml-toys/blob/master/NLP/word_vectors/word2vec.py>)

-## Summary
+### Word2vec Summary

-In this article, I introduced 4 common methods to generate word vectors, and showed their basic ideas by formulas and codes.
-You may start to have a general understanding of word embeddings.
 There are many pre-trained word vectors for you to download and use from the Internet.
 You can choose one you like and explore it.
 For example, you can use APIs from Python libraries:

 ```python
 import gensim.downloader as api